Broyojo/prm_annotation_platform/README.md

 $ fastapi run server.py # release
 ```

-If the above commands don't work, you can run FastAPI as a module:
+If the above commands fail, you can also run FastAPI as a module:
 ```bash
 $ python -m fastapi run server.py
 ```

-**Start the frontend:**
+**Frontend Session**

-There are two options, bun or npm.
-They are equivalent.
+There are two equivalent approach, bun or npm.

 With npm:

+installation
+- For MacOS system, install node/npm/bun in brew.

 ```bash
 $ cd frontend
 $ npm install # one-time install